stgeorgeshurstville/bulletin/_docs/sermon.md

 ³⁹ Therefore, my brothers and sisters, be eager to prophesy, and do not forbid speaking in tongues. ⁴⁰ But everything should be done in a fitting and orderly way.

+## Glorify God in your worship - words are for building up the body in love
 ### Sermon Outline

 -  The enemy of the best is the good
 -  Pursue Love
 -  Love covets the best